pluja/crypto-knowledge/README.md

-# crypto-knowledge
+# Cryptocurrencies and Blockchain Knowledge

-Recopilation of all the knowledge about crypto that I have found interesting.
-Translations.
+This is a recopilation of all the knowledge about crypto that I have found interesting.